ibexa/documentation-developer/docs/release_notes/ez_platform_v3.1.md

     The new [field group limitation](https://doc.ibexa.co/en/latest/guide/limitation_reference/#field-group-limitation)
     enables you to control who can edit content fields per field group.

     ### Version comparison

     You can now compare additional fields in version comparison of content item:

     - Content Relation and Content Relations
     - Image Asset and Image
     - Matrix
     - Media

     For overview of additional fields, see [User documentation on Comparing versions]([[= user_doc =]]/publishing/publishing/#comparing-versions).

 ### URL management UI

 You can now manage URL addresses and URL wildcards with a comfortable user interface that is available in the back office.
-You can create, modify and delete URL wildcards, as well as decide if the user should be redirected to the new address on clicking the link.
+You can create, modify or delete URL wildcards, and decide if the user should be redirected to the new address on clicking the link.

 !!! note